KevyPorter/Picklr/README.md

 Picklr
 ======

+*This is a work in progress and may behave unexpectedly.
+Please don't use this for now, and instead use PickledChat from http://hypixel.net/threads/114069/

 This is a client modification providing utilities for users of the Hypixel Minecraft server.
 It's the successor to PickledChat, which has had about 300 downloads of the most recent version as of the time of writing.

 This is a total rewrite of PickledChat in order to allow for better expandability - PickledChat was never designed to grow to the size it has, and the fast development has meant that the best way to ensure a sustainable future was to totally rewrite PickledChat.